 China rally triggers gains in European cyclical stocks

-July 6 (Reuters) - European shares jumped in early trading on Monday, with a rally in China's markets setting an upbeat tone as investors banked on the world's second biggest economy to lead a recovery from the coronavirus crisis.
+July 6 (Reuters) - European shares headed towards a one-month high on Monday, with a rally in China's markets setting an upbeat tone as investors banked on the world's second biggest economy to lead a recovery from the coronavirus-induced slump.

-The pan-European STOXX 600 .STOXX rose 1.7% by 0714 GMT, with stocks exposed to China, like carmakers .SXAP, industrials .SXNP, energy firms .SXEP and luxury goods makers rising strongly, while banks .SX7P also rallied.
+The pan-European STOXX 600 .STOXX climbed 1.6%, as stocks exposed to China, including carmakers .SXAP, industrials .SXNP, energy firms .SXEP and luxury goods makers, gained strongly.

 The German DAX .GDAXI, London's FTSE 100 .FTSE and France's CAC 40 .FCHI all rose about 2%.